sandrzejewskipl/spotify-scheduler/README.md

 ## Running on Windows
 <b>Set up Spotify App:</b>

-- Go to https://developer.spotify.com/dashboard and create a new app.<br>
+- Go to [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create a new app.<br>
 - Set the Redirect URI to: `http://localhost:23918`.<br>
 - Select Web API<br>

 Download an `.exe` file from the latest release <a href="https://github.com/sandrzejewskipl/spotify-scheduler/releases">here</a> and launch it.

-A `spotify-scheduler_data` folder will be automatically created.
-This folder contains configuration files and needs to remain in the same directory as your .exe.

 On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify in a console.
 Then OAuth popup should open.
 You <b>need</b> to keep the console running; otherwise, closing it will cause the program to stop.